DauQuangThanh/SD2-METHOD/templates/commands/summarize.md

 ## Outline

-1. **Setup**: Run `{SCRIPT}` from repo root and parse JSON for REPO_ROOT, PROJECT_CONTEXT, and TEMPLATE paths.
-All paths must be absolute.
-For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").

-2. **Load existing context**: If PROJECT_CONTEXT exists, read it to understand what information is already filled.
-If it's new, read the TEMPLATE to understand the required structure.

-3. **Analyze the project** to gather information for each section:
+You are updating the project context at `/memory/project-context.md`.
+This file is a TEMPLATE containing example placeholders in the form `[EXAMPLE: description]`.
+Your job is to (a) analyze the codebase and documentation, (b) derive concrete values, (c) replace examples with actual project data, and (d) preserve any manual customizations.

+Follow this execution flow:

+1. **Load the existing project context** at `/memory/project-context.md`.
+   - Identify every placeholder of the form `[EXAMPLE: ...]`.
+   - **IMPORTANT**: Preserve any sections that have been manually customized (no longer contain `[EXAMPLE:` markers).

+2. **Collect and derive values** by:
+   - Read `/memory/constitution.md` if available.
-   - Read `/memory/constitution.md`.
+   - Read spec.md, plan.md, data-model.md from `specs/` folder if available.
-   - Read spec.md, data-model.md, quickstart.md, research.md, or any relevant files that are available in `specs` folder to gather necessary information for each section in the template file.

-4. **Generate/Update project-context.md**: Fill in the template with actual project information:
+   - Analyze the codebase thoroughly to extract accurate information if available.
+   - **Last Updated**: Use today's date in ISO format (YYYY-MM-DD).

+3. **Draft the updated project context**:
-   - Replace all `[EXAMPLE: ...]` placeholders with real data from the project
+   - Replace every `[EXAMPLE: ...]` placeholder with concrete project data.
-   - Keep the structure from the template but customize content
+   - Remove the `[EXAMPLE:` prefix and replace the description with actual values.
-   - If information is not available or unclear, mark it as `[TO BE DETERMINED]` or provide best-guess based on common patterns
+   - If information is genuinely unavailable, replace with `[TO BE DETERMINED: reason]` and note in report.
-   - Preserve any manual additions if updating an existing file
+   - Preserve all manual content (sections without `[EXAMPLE:` markers).
+   - Ensure each section is specific to this project, not generic examples.
-   - Update the "Last Updated" section at the bottom
+   - Keep the same heading hierarchy and structure as the template.

-5. **Validation**: Ensure all major sections are filled:
+4. **Validation before writing**:
+   - No remaining unexplained `[EXAMPLE:` markers (except those intentionally deferred as `[TO BE DETERMINED:`).
-   - Project Goal (one or two clear sentences)
+   - Project Goal is project-specific (not a generic example).
-   - Tech Stack with versions
+   - Tech stack with specific versions.
-   - Coding conventions
+   - Coding conventions.
-   - Architectural description
-   - Error and logging rules & patterns
+   - Architecture description and project structure.

-6. **Report**: Output a summary:
-   - Path to project-context.md
+   - Date is in ISO format YYYY-MM-DD.

+5. **Write the completed context** back to `/memory/project-context.md` (overwrite).

+6. **Output a final summary** to the user with:
+   - Confirmation of update with file path.
-   - List of sections updated
+   - List of sections updated (Project Goal, Tech Stack, Coding Style, Architecture, Error Handling, Other Rules).
-   - Any sections that need manual review (marked as [TO BE DETERMINED]) and ask the user to provide them
-   - Remind the user to review and adjust as needed
+   - Any `[TO BE DETERMINED]` items requiring manual input with explanation.
+   - Reminder that this file should be reviewed and kept in sync with codebase evolution.

+## Formatting & Style Requirements

+- Use Markdown headings exactly as in the template (do not demote/promote levels).
+- Keep structure consistent with template.
+- Use concise, clear language focused on actual project specifics.
+- Avoid generic or vague descriptions.
+- Single blank line between sections.
+- No trailing whitespace.

 ## Key Rules

+- **NEVER invent or guess information** - if unsure, mark as `[TO BE DETERMINED: reason]`.
+- **ALWAYS preserve manual customizations** - only replace sections still marked with `[EXAMPLE:]`.
-- Use absolute paths for all file references
+- Use absolute paths for all file references in the report.
-- Be thorough in analyzing the docs & codebase to extract accurate information
+- Be thorough in analyzing the codebase to extract accurate information.
-- Don't invent information - if unsure, mark as [TO BE DETERMINED]
-- Preserve existing manual customizations when updating
-- Focus on information that helps AI agents implement tasks consistently
+- Focus on information that helps AI agents implement tasks consistently.
-- The file should be concise but complete - aim for clarity over verbosity
+- The file should be concise but complete - aim for clarity over verbosity.

 ## Output Format